 Wallpaper is making a big comeback and is a quick and easy way to make a feature wall.
 Many people avoid wallpaper because they feel it’s old-school or don’t want the hassle of taking it down.
 But wallpapers have a come a long way, and there are some very modern designs that come in easy peel-and-stick options which are easy to remove whenever you feel like updating the look.

-Colour of back wall: Innocence
+Colour of back wall: Grey Cliff

 - Don’t just pick a wall at random.